Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Numerical experiments

-For further insight into the difference between SGD without a preconditioner and SGD with a (precomputed) preconditioner at low and high resolution, as well as how the estimated preconditioner behaves in relation with them, we show in Figure~\ref{fig:fsc epoch} the FSC with the ground truth for the three algorithms at specific Fourier shells and across epochs.
+For further insight into the difference between SGD without a preconditioner and SGD with a precomputed preconditioner at low and high resolution, as well as how the estimated preconditioner behaves in relation to them, we show in Figure~\ref{fig:fsc epoch} the FSC with the ground truth for the three algorithms at specific Fourier shells and across epochs.
 Panel (a) shows the FSC for a low-frequency Fourier shell, panel (b) shows a medium-frequency shell, and panel (c) shows a high-frequency shell.
 At low resolution, all three algorithms are almost indistinguishable, while at medium resolution, the non-preconditioned SGD shows slower convergence than the preconditioned SGD, with SGD with the the estimated preconditioner quickly approaching the accuracy of the fully preconditioned SGD.
-The advantage of using a preconditioner is seen most clearly at high resolution, where the FSC of the non-preconditioned SGD is much lower than the other two algorithms.
+The advantage of using a preconditioner is seen most clearly at high resolution, where the FSC of non-preconditioned SGD is much lower than the other two algorithms.
 SGD with an estimated preconditioner converges more slowly than at medium resolution, but eventually approaches the FSC of SGD with a precomputed preconditioner.
-The small difference in the FSC at the last epoch between the two preconditioned algorithms is likely due to a combination of factors such as the thresholding of the very high-frequency elements in the preconditioner and the limited accuracy of the preconditioner estimate after only 10 epochs.
+The small difference in the FSC at the last epoch between the two preconditioned algorithms is likely due to a combination of factors, for example the limited accuracy of the preconditioner estimate after only 10 epochs.
 Lastly, we show in Figure~\ref{fig:fsc shell epoch} a complete overview of the shell-wise FSC for each algorithm using a heat map of the correlation as a function of the Fourier shell number and the epoch number.